-3 Conclusion
+3 CONCLUSION

 Understanding the transmitter, receiver and transceiver performance related to the interference susceptibility is necessary for co-locating equipment.
-Test methods like ETSI EN 300 676 are a good start to insure interference free installations and understanding the limitations involved with co-locating equipment.
-Using the lowest power necessary to achieve communications is a good way to work together.
+Test methods like ETSI EN 300 676 are a good start to ensure interference free installations and understanding the limitations involved with co-locating equipment.
+Using the lowest power necessary to achieve communication is an effective way to work together.
 Airports should allow the different airlines their own antenna space, thereby limiting the interference potential to other users.
 Coordination between the users is also necessary to identify and fix interference issues.